mhassan2/splunk-n-box/README.md

 ##How to use:

-The first time you run the script it will create the needed IP aliases.
+The first time you run the script it will create the required IP aliases.
 You may want to exit the script after the first run and verify that aliases are create.
 Theres is a menu option to remove the aliases later.
 ```
 ifconfig | more
 ```